 When it comes to social justice, the Honorable Thelton E. Henderson (Class of 1962) is peerless.

-He is celebrated around the world for saving dolphins from the tuna industry.
-His environmental rulings are credited with making the San Francisco Bay Area the only area in the country that meets the National Ambient Air Quality Standards.
+A steward of the environment, he is celebrated around the world for saving dolphins from the tuna industry.
+And he is credited with making the San Francisco Bay Area meet National Ambient Air Quality Standards.

 With compassion and discernment, Judge Henderson continually enforced limits on the carceral state.
 He was on the panel that found California’s overcrowded prisons violated the Constitution and ordered 40,000 people released from prison.
 The United States Supreme Court affirmed this decision in Brown v.
 Plata.
 He also ordered the Oakland Police Department to submit to federal monitoring following authenticated reports of police brutality.

 Judge Henderson has steadily vindicated the rights of women and people of color.
 Though his decision was later reversed, he ruled to strike down Proposition 209, California’s 1996 voter-approved ban on public affirmative action programs.
 His opinion provoked so many death threats that U.S. marshals had to stand guard outside his home.
 Five years before the Anita Hill-Clarence Thomas hearings, Judge Henderson issued a ruling in favor of a plaintiff in a sexual harassment case which federal judges continue to cite.